AdrienChampion/induction_for_dummies/src/smt/readme.md

 ## Z3

-Examples in the next sections (and the next posts) will rely on the [Z3 SMT solver][z3] to actually run.
+Examples in the next sections (and the next chapter) will rely on the [Z3 SMT solver][z3] to actually run.
 You can build it from source or recover a binary from the [release page][z3 release].
 The version should not matter too much for what we'll do, but for reference this guide used `v4.8.12`.

 From this point forward we assume readers have a Z3 binary called `z3` in their path.
 That is, running the command `z3 -version` should not fail and produce an output similar to